 THE SLOVAK CHAMBER ORCHESTRA

 was established in 1960 at the Slovak Philharmonic by the outstanding violinist of Silesian origin, Bohdan Warchal (1930 – 2000).
 Since the beginning of its existence it has been one of the most popular ensembles of classical music in Slovakia.
 Under the leadership of maestro Warchal it became one of the most prominent representatives of Slovak performing art abroad.
-Music from the Baroque period used to form the main repertoire of the ensemble, later also including music from the 19th and 20th centuries and many first performances of works by Slovak and foreign composers.
-Bohdan Warchal led the orchestra for nearly 40 years.
-His successor is Ewald Danel, who has been the Artistic Leader since 2001.
-The repertoire of the rejuvenated ensemble has moved slightly towards Romanticism and the music of the 20th century.
+In 2001 Ewald Danel took over leadership of the orchestra.

 As part of the Church Music Cycle, the Slovak Chamber Orchestra supports the work of non-professional choirs.
 This cooperation with choirs has meanwhile expanded to include cooperation with non-professional chamber orchestras, recently also on a nationwide scale.
-It is important to mention that the orchestra continues to maintain the nearly two-hundred-year-old Bratislava tradition of performing Haydn’s Seven Last Words of our Saviour on the Cross in St. Martin’s Cathedral on Palm Sunday and continues to present concerts for the disabled.
+It is important to mention that the orchestra continues to maintain the nearly two-hundred-year-old Bratislava tradition of performing Haydn’s Seven Last Words of our Saviour on the Cross in St. Martin’s Cathedral on Palm Sunday and continues to present “Concerts without barriers” for the disabled.
 The orchestra regularly cooperates with renowned Slovak and foreign artists and prepares concerts for children and young people in regular concert cycles at the Slovak Philharmonic and in cooperation with the Children’s University in Bratislava.
 In March 2019 the Slovak Chamber Orchestra, together with Juraj Kukura, premiered a musical-dramatical work, “Biblia”, at the Aréna theatre, which they also perform at various festivals in Slovakia and Czechia.